 Some of the greats are Bill Bryson, Rachael Friedman, and Paul Theroux.
-Get in the habit of reading the NY Times Travel Section, Washington Post features, Afar, Atlas Obscura, find own favorite travel writers and read them, enjoy them, be a reader to become a better writer.
+Get in the habit of reading the NY Times Travel Section, Washington Post features, Afar, Atlas Obscura, find your own favorite travel writers and read them, enjoy them, be a reader to become a better writer.

 My favorite is Jeffrey Taylor, who travels to rough parts of the world like Siberia.

 Create a blog.